 Wind Ridge Trail is a 7.5 mile moderately trafficked loop trail located near Canmore, Alberta, Canada that features a river and is rated as moderate.
-The trail is primarily used for hiking and trail running and is accessible from May until November.
+The trail is primarily used for hiking and trail running and is best used from May until November.

 Attempted to do this one today, got within probably 20 mins of the top but had to turn around because of a nasty snow storm that rolled in.
 The path is relatively well marked and easy to find, given you're not trying to find it in a snow storm.
 Will definitely try some other time (maybe not in the middle of November).